omarluq/stimulus-store/README.md

 # Stimulus Store

-Stimulus Store is a lightweight JavaScript library that simplifies state management in your Stimulus-powered web applications.
-It provides a simple and intuitive way to create, manage, and share stateful data across different controllers using a common `Store` class.
+Stimulus Store is an ultra lightweight JavaScript library that simplifies state management in your Stimulus-powered web applications.
+Despite its minimal footprint, it offers a robust yet simple and intuitive way to create, manage, and share stateful data across different controllers using a unified, atomic `Store` class.

+## Size Metrics

+- **Minified and Brotlied Size**: 1.22KB
+- **Gzipped Size**: 4.17KB
+- **Node Modules Size**: 620KB

 ## Why Stimulus Store?